Sexual Decision Making

 - talking to their partner about their past sexual relationships and their history of STI testing and treatment

-- reducing the chance of getting an STI by limiting the number of sexual partners
+- reducing the chance of getting an STI by limiting sexual partners

 It’s important that your child has the information they need to know at the right stage of their development.
 Things your child needs to know about birth control:

-- using more than one birth control method (dual protection) —such as hormonal birth control and condoms — gives the best protection against pregnancy and STIs
+- Using more than one birth control method (dual protection)—such as the birth control pill and condoms — protects best against pregnancy and STIs.

-- there are many types of birth control options — including abstinence.
-They will need to choose what is best for them.
+- There are many choices for birth control, including abstinence.
+They’ll need to choose what’s best for them.

-- some birth control methods are harder to use or take more getting used to (e.g. diaphragm, sponge)
+- Some birth control methods are harder to use or take more getting used to (e.g., diaphragm).

-- where to go for birth control.
-They can talk to a doctor or visit a local sexual and reproductive health clinic.
+- They can talk to a health care provider or go to a sexual and reproductive health clinic.

 Types of Birth Control

-When it comes to birth control, there are several options to consider.
+There are many types of birth control.
 Some will be more suited to your teen and their life than others.
-Understanding what each type is and how they work will help you to pass on the relevant knowledge to your child, and help them make their own decision about what will work best for them.
+Understanding what each type is and how they work will help you when talking to your teen, and help them make their own decision about what will work best for them.

-- have oral sex (mouth to penis or mouth to vagina)
+- oral sex (mouth to penis or mouth to vagina)

-If a person chooses not to partake in any of the sexual activity listed above, it means they don’t need to use other forms of birth control and, that they’re protected from STIs and HIV.
-To learn more, click here.
+For some people, abstinence may include certain types of sexual contact.
+Abstinence prevents pregnancy and the spread of sexually transmitted infections (STIs) and HIV.
+If a person chooses not to partake in any of the sexual activity listed above, it means they’re protected from STIs, pregnancy and HIV and don’t need to use birth control.
+To learn more, see Abstinence.

-A male condom is a thin covering that fits over a hard (erect) penis.
+A condom is a thin covering that fits over a hard (erect) penis.
 It decreases the risk of pregnancy by stopping sperm from getting to and entering the egg.
-It also decreases the risk of STIs and HIV by stopping semen, vaginal fluid or blood from being passed between partners.
-Use a condom every time you have sex (oral, anal, vaginal) to prevent STIs and as a backup form of birth control.
+It also decreases the risk of STIs and HIV by stopping semen, vaginal fluid or blood from passing between partners.
+Use a condom to prevent STIs and as a back-up form of birth control.
 Most condoms are latex, but there are non-latex ones.
 All condoms sold in Canada must meet government standards.
-To learn more about condoms and how to properly use them, click here.
+To learn more about condoms and how to use them properly, see External Condom.

 A vaginal condom is a soft, plastic (non-latex) sleeve with 2 flexible rings, one on each end.
 The closed inner ring goes inside the vagina to cover the opening of the uterus.
 The outer ring stays outside the vagina to cover the genitals.
 It decreases the risk of pregnancy by stopping the sperm from getting to or entering the egg.
-It reduces the risk of STIs by stopping semen, vaginal fluid or blood from being passed between sexual partners.
-To learn more, click here.
+It reduces the risk of STIs by stopping semen, vaginal fluid or blood from passing between sexual partners.
+To learn more, see Internal Condom.